 Key Lesson 1.
-"Community-based protection is a process, not a project"
+"Community-based protection is a process, not a project" 6 developed programme of action that enhances protection.
+A community-based approach includes meaningful community engagement with each of the following familiar programme elements:

 Perhaps the most important thing to remember, and ensure that partners and allies understand, is that the adoption of a rights-based approach through community engagement is neither a short-term commitment nor a phase in programme implementation.
 It is a methodology for sustained protection work that puts the community at the centre.